h4rldev/animdl-tui/README.md

 - Less skill issues.
 - Mal/Anilist Sync (If you're downloading only, use [taiga](https://taiga.moe/))
 - Compatibility with other oses
-- Gui in C and animdl rewrite in C (the funny)
+- animdl rewrite in rust (the funny)

 ## Installation